Size does matter.

 If you want to breed ball pythons, you should to take the snakes’ weights as an indicator of when they’ve reached sexual maturity, not their ages.
 This is what professional breeders do.

 A female ball python should weigh a minimum of 1,500 grams before she can mate, while a male python can be around 800 grams.
+This difference in sizes makes this one species where figuring out how to tell the sex of a snake is easy.

 Can you put two ball pythons in the same enclosure?